daveaglick/daveaglick/input/posts/2016-in-review.md

 # Community
 ---

 One of my goals from last year was to become more active within the community, both locally and more generally.
 As both shy and introverted, this can be a challenge for me.
-It's also rewarding though, and is pleased to report I had a great year in this respect.
+It's also rewarding though, and I'm pleased to report I had a great year in this respect.

 ## Speaking